 Peyton Manning was one of the greatest NFL quarterbacks of all time and still holds the record for most passing touchdowns in a season with 55 in 2013.
-At that point in time, he was a member of the Denver Broncos, but for most of his career, he was the face of the Indianapolis Colts.
+Then, he was a member of the Denver Broncos, but for most of his career, he was the face of the Indianapolis Colts.

 Manning won one Super Bowl as a member of the Colts and would win another during his next stop in Denver.
 During his time in Denver, Manning would lead one of the most prolific offenses in NFL history made it to two Super Bowls, winning one.

 This Playoff Contenders card is one of the most sought after in the entire industry, especially the autographed version.
 There were only 200 copies made of the 1998 Playoff Contenders Rookie Ticket Autographed Manning card and if you possess one of these then you are a very lucky collector.